learnque-guides/tut-bit-MySQL-DB-4-slides/src/exercise_3.md

 # Exercise 3

-Write a query that returns rows with row numbers 11 through 20 based on the row-number definition:
+Write a query that returns rows with row numbers from 11 to 20 based on the row-number (rownum query) definition:

 ```sql
 SELECT orderid, orderdate, custid, empid, @i := @i+1 AS rownum